Desireye/Desireye/README.md

-### Hi there >:D 👋
+### Hi there >:D 👩🏾‍💻👋🏾

 <!--
 **Desireye/Desireye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on getting a degree in Software Engineering
-- 🌱 I’m currently learning all aspects of Frontend Web Development
+- 🌱 I’m currently learning all aspects of Frontend Web Development and hopefully other aspects soon
 - 👯 I’m looking to collaborate on all typesof projects to broaden my horizens and learn new things
 - 🤔 I’m looking for help with learning Java and Javascript
 - 💬 Ask me about my interests